 People who suffer from respiratory problems, such as asthma, may find their symptoms worsen if their home is cold.
 Damp and mould, in particular, can aggravate existing respiratory problems, or even contribute to them happening in the first place.
 Other people who have problems related to their joints, heart or kidneys, could increase their risk of having a heart attack, stroke, infection or inflammation from living in a cold home.

 It’s not just physical health that is compromised when our homes are not warm enough.
 A cold home can impact on our mental health.
 It can be hard to focus on anything at home, if you constantly feel cold, which can make you depressed in the long term.
 Especially if the anxiety of not being able to pay your fuel bill is making the situation worse.

-So profound are the health consequences of an inadequately heated home that experts suggest that it is costing the NHS around £1.3 billion annually.
-In some parts of the country, doctors are not prescribing patients with pills to cure their ills, but to get a new boiler.
-This boiler on prescription strategy appears to be having an effect, with GP visits down by nearly a third.
+So profound are the health consequences of living in a cold home, that experts suggest it’s costing the NHS around £1.3 billion per year.
+In some parts of the country, doctors are not prescribing patients with pills to cure their ills, but new boilers or insulation.
+This boiler or insulation on prescription strategy, can have a positive health effects and reduce the cost to the NHS.

 Getting a new boiler or having insulation installed may sound like a costly affair, but it actually may not be as expensive as you think.
 In some cases, you may qualify for free; loft insulation, cavity wall insulation and new boiler or a heating grant.
 Which could mean that you no longer need to put up with living in a cold home and compromising your health.

 *Figures displayed on the Energy Saving Trust Website 18/10/2019.